NR-5tudio/RealDoors/README.md

 - NR_5tudio

 # CopyRights:
-- © 2025 NR_5tudio.
-All rights reserved.
+- Was (© 2025 NR_5tudio.
+All rights reserved.) but now: (Anyone is free to copy/use/edit it.)